 Uterine fibroids affect about 33 percent of women before age 50.
 If you’re experiencing uncomfortable symptoms associated with fibroids, you’re not alone.
-Understanding the type of fibroids you have can help you decide on the next steps.
+Understanding the type of fibroids you have can help you decide on next steps.

 There are three main types of fibroids: submucosal, intramural, and subserosal.
 This guide will provide an overview of intramural fibroids, including their symptoms and treatments so that you can take your health back into your own hands.

 What Is an Intramural Fibroid?

 An intramural fibroid is a benign tumor that grows within the muscular walls of the uterus.
 They can grow to various sizes and occupy different parts of the uterine wall.
-Often, small intramural fibroids go entirely unnoticed; however when they become large, they may start to interfere with your health or quality of life.
+Often, small intramural fibroids go entirely unnoticed.
+When they become large, however, they may start to interfere with your health or quality of life.

 Though intramural fibroids are almost always noncancerous, they can still cause symptoms that are difficult to cope with.
-If you begin to notice uncomfortable symptoms, it’s a good idea to consult your doctor.
+If you begin to notice troublesome symptoms, it’s a good idea to consult your doctor.

 Intramural Fibroid Symptoms